Our Bespoke Process

 The Assay Office + Hallmarking

 Once a piece is cast and returned to us, we prepare it for its hallmarks.
-These are a UK legal requirement, but they are also nice for posterity.
+These are a UK legal requirement, but they also add to the story of your piece.

 Finishing Touches